1Bayshore/1Bayshore.github.io/sources/mangátle.md

 Mangátle has a warm-summer Mediterranean climate (Csb).
 The average high temperature in the summer is 25 degrees, and the average low temperature in the winter is 7 degrees.

 ## Economy
+The University of Mangátle is the biggest employer in Mangátle.
+It accounted for 35 percent of all employment in the city.
+Lañome ad lasececlohé ad Mangátle (lit.
+The Student's Soceity of Mangátle) employed about 20 percent of the city's population.

+Other employers include the city of Mangátle, Lañome ad laðwam (lit.
+The Spice Group), and the government of Covtle.

 ## Art and culture